QuarkNerd/blog/jphillpotts/_posts/2013-07-29-spark-stream-analysis.md

 [introductory course](http://ampcamp.berkeley.edu/big-data-mini-course/) (that
 will set you back about $10 in Amazon EC2 fees).
-However, at the time of writing, the streaming exercise doesn't work as the EC2 image is based on an old version of Spark that uses a decomissioned Twitter API.
+However, at the time of writing, the streaming exercise doesn't work as the EC2 image is based on an old version of Spark that uses a decommissioned Twitter API.

 ## Spark Streaming

 To consume a stream of data in Spark you need to have a `StreamingContext` in which you register an `InputDStream` that in turn can produce a `Receiver` object.
 Spark provides a number of default implementations of these (e.g.
-Twitter, Akka Actor, ZeroMQ, etc) that are accessible from the context.
+Twitter, Akka Actor, ZeroMQ, etc.) that are accessible from the context.
 As there is no default implementation for a WebSocket, so we're going to have to define our own.

 The real work is done by the Receiver implementation, so we'll start there.

-I planned to use the `[scalawebsocket](https://github.com/pbuda/scalawebsocket)` library to access the WebSocket, but unfortuately it's only available for Scala 2.10, and Spark is only available for Scala 2.9 - it's when this happens that you have to swallow down your annoyance at the lack of binary compatibility between Scala versions - fortunately all I had to do was strip out the logging
+I planned to use the `[scalawebsocket](https://github.com/pbuda/scalawebsocket)` library to access the WebSocket, but unfortunately it's only available for Scala 2.10, and Spark is only available for Scala 2.9 - it's when this happens that you have to swallow down your annoyance at the lack of binary compatibility between Scala versions - fortunately all I had to do was strip out the logging